 At the midpoint of each semester, faculty enter midterm grades for all students in all courses.
 The Eureka College midterm grade policy's purpose is to facilitate the academic success of students.
 This policy is in alignment with the Eureka College mission to cultivate excellence in learning.
-All first year students who have received 3 or more D+,

-D, D-, F grades at midterm will be required to attend study hall Monday through Thursday from 4:00 to 5:30PM in Library AV Room.
-This location will allow them to use the computer lab and the library facilities for their academic studies.
-Study hall takes priority over other co-curricular and extra-curricular events during this time.
+All first year students who have received D+, D, D-, or F grades in 50% of their attempted hours at midterm will be required to attend study hall Monday through Thursday from 4:00 to 5:30PM.
+Students in study hall are not eligible for co-curricular and extra-curricular events.
 Students will be required to sign into study hall.
-Failure to report to study hall will result in forfeiture of appeals for academic standings (warnings, probation, and dismissals).
-Students can be released from study hall when their instructors have sufficient evidence that they will pass their courses.
-In order to be released from study hall, students will need to collect signatures from faculty on the release form.
+Failure to report to study hall will result in forfeiture of appeals for academic dismissals.
+Students can be released from study hall and regain co-curricular and extra-curricular eligibility when they have raised their course grades and are passing at least 75% of their attempted hours.
+In order to be released from study hall and regain eligibility, students will need to collect signatures from faculty on the release form, confirming that there is sufficient evidence that the student will pass the course.
+If a student withdraws from a course after midterm, they will not be released from study hall until they are passing 75% of remaining attempted hours.

-Students who receive 3 or more D+, D, D-, F grades at midterm are required to meet with their Justice and Civic Responsibility (JCR) Seminar faculty advisor and Jason Zimmerman to create a plan for utilizing study hall hours effectively.
+Students who receive 3 or more D+, D, D-, and F grades at are required to meet with their faculty advisor and Jason Zimmerman to create a plan for utilizing study hall hours effectively.
 The plan should outline a study schedule and the plan for keeping the student's email inbox read and the calendar up to date.
 The plan may also include other interventions (e.g. counseling) as needed by the student.